 From Connie Little, Executive Director of Turning Point DV Services of Prestonburg, KY: “Leaving Dorian takes you through a personal journey of intimate partner violence and the enormous psychological tension preceding physical abuse.
 The book illustrates the re-victimization many women endure, and the strength of the human spirit to overcome.
 This is a must-read and should be on the required reading list for all DV advocates.
 I’m recommending it to the Kentucky Coalition Against Domestic Violence for their required book list for certification.”

-A little more than three years after its initial publication, Leaving Dorian has been widely read by DV help center coordinators and directors.
-Leaving Dorian has also found a home in post-secondary education; it’s being used as both supplemental and required texts by professors at St. John Fisher College, Niagara University, The University at Buffalo, Hobart and William Smith Colleges, Hilbert College, Western Michigan University and Siena College in both graduate and undergraduate Psychology, Criminal Justice, Family Counseling and Sociology courses.
+A little more than four years after its initial publication, Leaving Dorian has been widely read by DV help center coordinators and directors and is used as training tool for staff as well as a support text with clients.
+Leaving Dorian has also found a home in post-secondary education; it’s being used as both supplemental and required texts by professors at St. John Fisher College, Niagara University, The University at Buffalo, Hobart and William Smith Colleges, Hilbert College, Western Michigan University, Siena College and Sam Houston University in both graduate and undergraduate Psychology, Criminal Justice, Family Counseling and Sociology courses, as well as with the Niagara County Law Enforcement Academy.

 The Zonta Club of Niagara Falls, NY, chose Leaving Dorian as the cornerstone of their 2015 DV Initiative, “Zonta Says NO – 16 Days of Activism” and distributed copies of Leaving Dorian to local women’s shelters, DV help centers, high schools, churches and libraries.
 Ms. Dynel was also honored to be asked to participate in “The Clothesline Project” at St John Fisher College and “Take Back the Night” at Niagara University and is the recipient of the YWCA of Niagara’s 2016 Entrepreneur Award and the Zonta Club of Niagara Falls 2016 Woman of Distinction Award.

 Her first novel, “Sunrise and the Seven One Six”, was released in February of 2015.
-Ms. Dynel is the mother of five and lives in Lockport, New York with her husband, Ray.
+Ms. Dynel lives in Lockport, New York, with her husband and children.

 For seminar information and available booking dates, please contact: firstname.lastname@example.org